-During the years ended December 31, 2021, 2020 and 2019, the Company recognized valuation allowances of \$6.0 million, \$26.4 million and \$9.2 million, respectively, related to its deferred tax assets created in those respective years for entities with historical losses and full valuation allowances.
+During the years ended December 31, 2022 and 2021, the Company recognized valuation allowances of \$13.6 million, and \$6.0 million, respectively, related to its deferred tax assets created in those respective years for entities with historical losses and full valuation allowances.
 In 2021, certain valuation allowances in the amount of \$10.0 million were released related to entities included in the divestiture of Ctrack South Africa.
-The Company also recognized \$3.0 million of additional valuation allowance related to true-up of prior year deferred taxes, partially offset by foreign currency loss of \$0.2 million in 2021.
+The Company also recognized \$3.0 million of additional valuation allowance in 2021 related to true-up of prior year deferred taxes, partially offset by foreign currency loss of \$0.2 million.
 Based on the Company's current position on valuation allowance, no net income tax benefits resulted in the Company's consolidated statements of operations from the operating losses created during those years.